 Client header timeout

-To make sure that the load balancer closes down idle connections, set your application timeout to a value higher than the idle timeout value.
-For example, the backend server might terminate a connection without proper notification to the load balancer.
-When this happens, you receive HTTP 502 errors for Application Load Balancer and HTTP 504 errors for Classic Load Balancer.
-For more information on how to configure your application timeout in Apache, see TimeOut Directive on the Apache website.
-For more information on how to configure your application timeout in NGINX, see client_header_timeout on the NGINX website.
+To prevent idle connections, set your application timeout to a value that's higher than the idle timeout value.
+To configure your application timeout for Apache, see TimeOut directive on the Apache website.
+For NGINX, see client_header_timeout on the NGINX website.

 Keepalive

-For more information on how to configure keepalive timeout in Apache, see KeepAliveTimeout Directive on the Apache website.
-For more information on how to configure keepalive timeout in NGINX, see keepalive_timeout on the NGINX website.
+When you turn on the keepalive option, choose a longer keepalive timeout than the load balancer idle timeout.
+To configure the timeout in Apache, see KeepAliveTimeout directive on the Apache website.
+For NGINX, see keepalive_timeout on the NGINX website.

 Read timeouts